The Scientific Committee welcomes the submission of original contributions on the Progress and Controversies in Hydrocephalus.

 - At least one of the authors is not registered and paid the registration fee to the Meeting, upon receiving confirmation of acceptance of the abstract.

-- Deadline for submission of the abstract (
+- Deadline for submission of the abstract (29 April 2024) is not respected.

 - Missing data (authors, institutions, wrong subtitles, etc.) or forms.